|

-On the face of it, your parents living in their own home seems
+On the face of it, parents living in their own home seems

 the best option.
 They retain their independence, they are not